|

 who was trying to further justify himself.

-- Remember that the Jews did not interact with the Samaritans.
+- The Jews did not interact with the Samaritans.

-- The priest and the Levite who passed by, most likely did so to keep from
+- The priest and the Levite who passed by, did so to keep from becoming unclean.

-becoming unclean.
-Concerned more about keeping their religious laws rather
+Concerned about keeping their religious laws and traditions rather

 than showing compassion.